-- 1. The Commission's Energy Division Proposal for 2020 Avoided Cost Calculator Update (Staff Proposal) is adopted, with revisions as shown in the attached Appendix A. - 2.
-The following policies are adopted with respect to the 2020 update of the Avoided Cost Calculator:
+1. The Commission's Energy Division Proposal for 2020 Avoided Cost Calculator Update (Staff Proposal) is adopted, as revised, as provided in the attached Appendix A.

+2. The following policies are adopted with respect to the 2020 update of the Avoided Cost Calculator:

 - (a) The Avoided Cost Calculator shall align with work in the Integrated Resource Planning proceeding, Rulemaking 16-02-007. - (b) The Avoided Cost Calculator shall use a four-hour battery storage resource to determine avoided generation capacity costs.
 Input assumptions from the RESOLVE model for the fixed costs of a new battery shall be used to calculate the levelized fixed costs of a battery over its useful life of 20 years.
 The revenues that batteries earn in the energy and ancillary market will be calculated and subtracted from the levelized fixed costs to calculate a Net Cost of New Entry. - (c) The "No New DER" Scenario shall be used as a sensitivity of the Reference System Portfolio. - (d) Strategic Energy Risk Valuation Model (SERVM) software shall be used for production cost modeling in the Avoided Cost Calculator. - (e) The Avoided Cost Calculator shall continue to use the straight-line greenhouse gas adder, as adopted in Decision 18-02-016.
 The values in the adder may be modified based on post-2030 data. - (f) The Avoided Cost Calculator shall use both short- and long-term avoided greenhouse gas costs to determine greenhouse gas avoided costs as described in Appendix A of this decision. - (g) The Avoided Cost Calculator shall use a system average approach, Method 1, to calculating unspecified deferral avoided costs as described in Appendix A of this decision. - (h) The Avoided Cost Calculator shall continue to use the current method used to determine the unspecified transmission avoided cost.
-If refinements to the avoided transmission method is needed, the Commission Energy Division may incorporate local resource adequacy values based on the guidance provided in decisions in the Integrated Resource Planning proceeding, Rulemaking 14-08-013.
+The Commission Energy Division may incorporate refinements such that the marginal cost method currently used by Pacific Gas and Electric Company in its derivation of transmission marginal costs is similarly used to develop transmission marginal costs values for San Diego Gas & Electric Company and Southern California Edison Company..